 Several post-implementation analyses of clinical practices have been conducted, including an evaluation that reported the postive impact of the EHR-based intervention on key primary care provider practices.(See study abstract.)
 One other review of the electronic medical records before- and after-implementation of the revised after-hours call center triage algorithm, which refers patients with a suspected concussion to a primary care provider within 24 hours, showed a significant increase in PCP referrals and increase in concussion diagnoses.
 ED visits and CT-use visits decreased, but differences were not statistically significant.
 (See study abstract.)

 Phase III (Patient family education) -

-Developed an internet-based resource on comprehensive concussion care for parents, healthcare providers, athletic coaching and training staff, and school personnel.
+Developed an internet-based resource explaining Minds Matter: Concussion Care at CHOP to parents, healthcare providers, athletic coaching and training staff, and school personnel.
 Visitors to the website can download educational resources such as video FAQs, infographics, posters and fact sheets.

 Phase IV - (Concussion registry development)

 Develop the architecture of a prospective clinical database on pediatric mTBI which will be instrumental in informing future clinical, research, and quality improvement initiatives.
 This phase is in progress: See Concussion Registry Development

 Funding: Children's Hospital of Philadelphia Department of Pediatrics Chair’s Initiatives